FEFSI Vijayan

-FEFSI Vijayan simply known as Vijayan is an Indian action choreographer, stunt coordinator, actor who works in Telugu, Tamil, Malayalam and Hindi language films.
+FEFSI Vijayan is an Indian action choreographer, stunt coordinator, actor who works in Telugu, Tamil, Malayalam and Hindi language films.

+Career

 He has the record of being the youngest stunt master in the Indian film industry at the age of 22.
 He became a stunt man at the age of 17 due to family situation.
 He is the son of stunt choreographer Swaminathan who is known for composing Lion fight done by MGR in Adimai Penn.
-Swaminathan was a prominent fight master for MGR films & for that Vijayan had very close relationship with MGR.
+Swaminathan was a prominent fight master for MGR films and for that Vijayan had very close relationship with MGR.
 He was the president of the FEFSI and thus, earning him the nickname FEFSI Vijayan.
-His son, Shabarish is an actor who has starred in few films.
+His son, Shabarish is an actor who has starred in few films like Markandeyan (2011) and Pandi Oliperukki Nilayam (2012).

-During his heyday, he was widely touted as one of the best stunt coordinators of Bollywood and South Indian film industry.